-To use the Deep Search function, make sure you have enabled the Deep Search function, added the cameras that support Deep Search and have the time synchronizing among VSS client, VSS server, and cameras.
+To use the Deep Search function, make sure you have added the cameras that support Deep Search and have the time synchronizing among VSS client, VSS server, and cameras.
 There are two ways to access the Deep Search function; one is to click the search icon and select Deep Search, and the other is to click the associated icon on a live view cell.